To start the translation job, you need to upload the files to translate from Matecat homepage.

 You can translate Google Drive files (docs, spreadsheets, and presentations) by importing them directly into Matecat, without downloading them and with no layout or formatting loss.

 In this case, you can upload only GDrive formats (Google Docs, Google Sheets, Google Slides).
-The maximum file size you can upload and convert is limited: 2 MB for Docs, 20 MB for Sheets, and 50 MB for Slides.
+The maximum file size you can upload and convert is limited to 10 MB.

 - From the Matecat home page, click on the Google Drive files link in order to select the file(s) that you want to translate.
 You will be asked to log in to your Google account in order to have access to your Google Drive files.